NLnetLabs/ploutos/docs/pkg_workflow/minimal_useful_example.md

 Now let's look at the content of these files.

-_**Tip:** Read [Docker packaging with the pkg workflow](./docker_packaging.md) for a deeper dive into the meaning of the Docker specific terms, inputs & values used in the examples below._
+_**Tip:** Read [Docker packaging with the Pluotos workflow](./docker_packaging.md) for a deeper dive into the meaning of the Docker specific terms, inputs & values used in the examples below._

 ### `.github/workflows/my_pkg_workflow.yml`